Toddling Toward Reading

 Starting early to grow strong readers

 We once thought a child's education started in kindergarten — but that could be years too late.
-Hosted by Reba McEntire, "Toddling Toward Reading" examines what it takes to give our preschoolers the early literacy skills they need to become successful readers.
+Hosted by Reba McEntire, this episode examines what it takes to give our preschoolers the early literacy skills they need to become successful readers.
 In Texas, Illinois, Georgia, and Washington, D.C., we'll meet the dedicated parents, teachers, and researchers who are discovering how to give our children a good start on a great future.
 We'll also visit with children's book author and illustrator Sandra Boynton, whose playful works delight fans of all ages.

 This program is the newest episode of Launching Young Readers, WETA's award-winning series of innovative half-hour programs about how children learn to read, why so many struggle, and what we can do to help.